Jolanta27/Dance_Website/README.md

-You can find my project on https://danse-skole.web.app/
+You can find my project on https://danse-skole.web.app/.
+Mobile version is in rebuilding.

 This project was bootstrapped with Create React App.
 You have to install node and npm to start this project.